githubscientist/react-fsd61wde/README.md

 ## Contents:

-[ ] useRef, useReducer
+[x] useRef, useReducer
 [ ] Front end game demonstration - hangman / tictactoe / tile match

 useRef:

 Context:

 - Let's say you have an input field, what we do normally in javascript is to get the element:

   - id: document.getElementById('input')
   - class: document.getElementsByClassName('input')

 - But in React, we use useRef to get the element.
 - useRef returns a mutable ref object whose .current property is initialized to the passed argument (initialValue).

+useReducer:

+- useReducer is a hook that is used for state management in React.
+- It is an alternative to useState.
+- useReducer is usually preferable to useState when you have complex state logic that involves multiple sub-values or when the next state depends on the previous one.